Skip to Main Navigation

 Economy

-Sao Tome and Principe (STP) is a small, two-island, lower-middle-income country of approximately 960 square km.
+Sao Tome and Principe (STP) is a small, lower-middle-income country, composed of two islands of approximately 960 square km.
 Despite its size and remote location, it has a significant untapped natural wealth, including pristine rainforests with a rich and unique biodiversity, which is favorable for nature-based tourism.

 The country faces structural challenges typical of small, remote countries.
-Its small size and low population limit the development of large-scale economic activities, resulting in a small and undiversified productive base.
+Its small size and low population of about 240,000 limits the development of large-scale economic activities, resulting in a small and undiversified productive base.
 Its remoteness and insularity increase trade costs and make it more vulnerable to terms-of-trade and climate shocks.
-Despite a GDP per capita of about $2,949, the country faces significant socio-economic vulnerability due to elevated poverty, income inequality (Gini index of 40.7), and a lack of employment opportunities, which in turn has been contributing to rising emigrations levels.
-Up to 45% of the population was living on less than $3.65 per day (2017 PPP), the international poverty line for lower-middle income countries like STP.
-This includes the 15.7% of the population living on less than $2.15 per day.
+Despite a GDP per capita of about $3,245, the country faces significant socio-economic vulnerability, due to elevated poverty, income inequality (Gini index of 40.7), and a lack of employment opportunities, which, in turn has been contributing to rising emigrations levels.
+Up to 45% of the population was living on less than $3.65 per day (2017 PPP), the international poverty line for lower-middle income countries.

 Recent developments and outlook